-The Resolution Committee must determine by October 15, 2009, or a later date as agreed to by the parties to the definitive agreements, which of the compensation alternatives it will accept.
+Glitnir's Resolution Committee must determine by September 30, 2009 which of the compensation alternatives it will accept.
 The two alternative structures are (1) a structure involving Glitnir holding 95% of the equity shares in Islandsbanki referred to as the "Joint Capitalization" and set out in a Joint Capitalization and Subscription Agreement entered into between the Ministry of Finance and Glitnir on September 13, 2009 (the "JCA") and (2) a structure involving Glitnir holding debt instruments issued by Islandsbanki and having the benefit of an equity option granted by the Ministry of Finance over 90% of the ordinary shares in Islandsbanki.
 This is referred to as the "Alternative Capitalization" and is set out in an Alternative Capitalization Agreement entered into between the Ministry of Finance and Glitnir on September 13, 2009 (the "ACA").
 As we discuss below, both alternatives permit Glitnir to benefit from potential upside associated with Islandsbanki, its performance and financial condition, the loan book and performance of loans, and from improvements (if any) in general economic conditions in Iceland.